xdxuyang/xd1xuyang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a second year PhD（Ph.D Graduate Program） Candidate supervised by Prof. [Cheng Deng](http://see.xidian.edu.cn/faculty/chdeng/) at [Xidian University](http://www.xidian.edu.cn/).
+I am currently a third year PhD（Ph.D Graduate Program） Candidate supervised by Prof. [Cheng Deng](http://see.xidian.edu.cn/faculty/chdeng/) at [Xidian University](http://www.xidian.edu.cn/).
 Before that I obtained my B.S. degree from [Xidian University](http://www.xidian.edu.cn/) in 2016.

 News
 ======
+* Jul.
+28, 2019, one paper was accepted to IEEE Trans.
+Multimedia.
 * Feb.
 25, 2019, one paper was accepted to CVPR2019 (~25.2% acceptance rate)
 * Nov.
 8, 2017, one paper was accepted by AAA2018 (~25% acceptance rate)